IngramCapa/boris_bikes/README.md

 ## Boris Bikes

-This project contains the code for the Boris Bike challenge.
+This project contains the code for the Boris Bike challenge - a program emulating all the docking stations, bikes, and infrastructure.
+This was developed as a pair programming exercise over the course of one week with several colleagues, the goal being getting comfortable using Ruby
-TFL needs a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on).
+TFL needs a program that will

 ## Build Status